 Participants should be over 18 years of age and have completed one of the following:

 - Irish Pony Club B test

 This course runs over 5 days and is split into three parts.
 On the first two days all of the exercises are explained and demonstrated.
 The second part of the course usually runs at the same venue and is normally held 3 – 4 months later and lasts a further two days.
 This period allows coaches to work with the exercises at home and be comfortable with the modules before coming back to the second part of the course.
 During part two the coaches are given an opportunity to practise coaching under the guidance of the tutor team.
 The strengths within each candidate’s coaching abilities are highlighted and a pathway to improve and upskill is laid out, making it an invaluable experience for any coach.
 Coaches must also complete the one day HSI Cross Country / Eventing Coach course which is run at various venues around the country.
-Coaches must have completed at least days 1 and 2 of the course before they can begin the HSI Cross Country / Eventing Coach course.

 Following attendance at all 5 course dates, participants must submit the following: